 - Spouses - Spouses of current Recreation members are eligible to play Intramurals if they are Recreation members as well.
 (More info is available on Membership)

-- Current intercollegiate team members - Current varsity, junior varsity, “Red Shirt,” scholarship or transferring student athletes shall be ineligible to participate in the same sport or related sport (see below), in the intramural program.
+- Current intercollegiate team members - Current varsity, junior varsity, “Red Shirt,” scholarship or transferring student athletes shall be ineligible to participate in the same sport or related sport (see below) in the intramural program.
 This athlete is also ineligible to participate while their sport is in “season.”
-Exception granted if athletic coach allows.
+An exception will be granted if athletic coach allows.